gamest1/inse6260/README.md

 * GoConvey (Testing Framework)
 * React + Socket.IO

 To run Spectrix on your local machine, you must install Bazaar, mongo, and golang first.
-Make sure you have a working GoLang system on your computer: $GOPATH must be set and make sure you have reading access to the project's code repository located [https://github.com/gamest1/inse6260.git](https://github.com/gamest1/inse6260.git), if you don't have access to the repository, unzip the project's source file inside the $GOPATH/src/ folder and fix all dependancies problem doing *go get* everytime a package dependancy is not found.
+Make sure you have a working GoLang system on your computer: $GOPATH must be set and make sure you have reading access to the project's code repository located [https://github.com/gamest1/inse6260.git](https://github.com/gamest1/inse6260.git)

 Then: